rpetit3/dragonflye/README.md

 ASSEMBLER
-  --assembler XXX Assembler: raven miniasm flye (default: 'flye') --opts XXX      Extra assembler options in quotes eg. flye: '--interations' (default: '') POLISHER
+  --assembler XXX Assembler: raven miniasm flye (default: 'flye') --opts XXX      Extra assembler options in quotes eg. flye: '--interations' (default: '') --nanohq        For Flye, use '--nano-hq' instead of --nano-raw (default: OFF) POLISHER
   --racon N       Number of polishing rounds to conduct with Racon (default: 1) --medaka N      Number of polishing rounds to conduct with Medaka (requires --model) (default: 0) --model XXX     The model to be used by Medaka, (Assumes 1 polishing round, if --medaka not used) (default: '') --list_models   List the models available to Medaka (default: OFF) SHORT-READ POLISHER
-  --pilon N       Number of polishing rounds to conduct with Pilon (requires --R1 and --R2) (default: 1) --R1 XXX        Read 1 FASTQ to use for polishing (default: '') --R2 XXX        Read 2 FASTQ to use for polishing (default: '') MODULES
+  --polypolish N  Number of polishing rounds to conduct with Polypolish (requires --R1 and --R2) (default: 1) --pilon N       Number of polishing rounds to conduct with Pilon (requires --R1 and --R2) (default: 0) --R1 XXX        Read 1 FASTQ to use for polishing (default: '') --R2 XXX        Read 2 FASTQ to use for polishing (default: '') MODULES